 Green tip: Did you know that of the billions of pounds of food wasted annually, it is estimated that 50% of it happens in our homes.
 It’s always best to avoid food waste as much as you can!
 Any leftover sweet potato or black bean puree will last 3-5 days.
 You’re sure to crave another quesadilla by then!

 Getting That Coveted Golden Brown Finish

 The key is to get your pan hot first.
-Set a medium sized nonstick frying pan on your stove over medium heat and give it about 3 minutes to warm up.
+Set a medium-sized nonstick frying pan or cast-iron skillet on your stove over medium heat and give it about 3 minutes to warm up.
 I use this cast-iron pizza pan and it works beautifully!

 Then lay your quesadilla directly on the hot pan—no need for any grease.
 Wait a good 3 minutes before using your spatula to lift your quesadilla and check underneath.